Homomorphisms to 3-manifold groups: JSJ-decompositions and modular automorphisms

-Using the properties of $\overline{\mathbb J}(v)$ from Corollary~\ref{cor:extra JSJ props}, the proof of the following can be completed as in \cite[Theorem 5.23]{GH}.
+The proof of Theorem \ref{thm:decomps} is essentially the same as \cite[Theorem 5.23]{GH}.
 There are some additional complications in \cite[Theorem 5.23]{GH} which do not arise here, but the differences between the proofs are almost all notational.
+We provide a sketch of how to derive the proof of Theorem \ref{thm:decomps} from the proof of Theorem \cite[Theorem 5.23]{GH}.
 Similar arguments also appear in the proof of \cite[Proposition 4.17 ]{ReiWei}.

+\begin{proof}[Proof of Theorem \ref{thm:decomps}] In our proof, the decomposition ${\overline{\mathbb J}(v)}$ plays the role of $\mathbb A_{JSJ}$ from \cite[Section 5.4]{GH}.
+In \cite[Section 5.4]{GH}, there is another splitting, $\mathbb A_{M}$, which is built as a refinement of $\mathbb A_{JSJ}$.
+This refinement is only needed because the splittings considered in \cite[Section 5.4]{GH} do not allow arbitrary virtually abelian edge groups, but only certain types of virtually abelian edge groups.
+For our purposes, It suffices to read the proofs of \cite[Section 5.4]{GH} with the additional assumption that $\mathbb A_{JSJ}=\mathbb A_{M}$.